 Yes.
 As long as you have location services turned on for the Fleet App, all you need to do is open it up and find orders.
 Realistically, you could be traveling and still earn some extra cash with Postmates.

-Because Postmates couriers are considered independent contractors, Postmates doesn’t withhold any taxes.
+As a food delivery person, you are considered an independent contractor, meaning Postmates doesn’t withhold any taxes.

 If you make more than $600/year with Postmates, they will send you a 1099-MISC form with your annual earnings.
 You should still report your earnings to the IRS even if you don’t make $600 with Postmates.

 You can write off the mileage on your car, but you’ll need to be tracking that throughout the year.
-Postmates recommends using the Stride Tax app to track this.
+Postmates recommends using the Everlance app to track this.

 Learn more about tax time at How to Handle Taxes for Your Side Hustle.

 - Earning more on certain types of orders (ex. alcohol): Earn more per order as compared to restaurant orders.
 Actual earnings may differ and depend on factors like number of deliveries you accept and complete, time of day, location, and any costs.
 Hourly pay is calculated using average Dasher payouts while on a delivery (from the time you accept an order until the time you drop it off) over a 90-day period and includes compensation from tips, peak pay, and other incentives.